kevL/yata/ReadMe.txt

 - Uppercase : converts selected cell(s) to uppercase

 - Apply text ... : F11 (opens a dialog that replaces selected cell(s))

-- Goto loadchanged : Ctrl+n (key Shift to goto previous.
-See Appendix A: note on Load)

 Rows